The best HBO series

 Why is it so much fun to watch rich, powerful and in most cases awful people battle for control over a media conglomerate?
 That would likely take a longer piece than this to explain, but whatever it is Succession has nailed it.

-Now in season 3, Succession follows the Roy family, who lie, swear and betray each other as the children of a powerful media mogul approaching retirement all try and position themselves to be the one to take over; though of course the patriarch won’t go anywhere without a fight.
+Now heading for season 4, Succession follows the Roy family — children of a powerful media mogul approaching retirement who lie, swear and betray each other as they try and position themselves to be the one to take over.
+Of course, the patriarch — Logan Roy — won’t go anywhere without a fight.

 This is another show that just seems more relevant now than it did when it premiered given how weird and dysfunctional the political climate has gotten.
 It also features plenty of fun cameos, including one by President Joe Biden.